-Multiple Insured Parties
+Multiple Policyholder Parties

-22. Some insurance contracts name more than one party as being insured under the contract and the parties insured may be based both in and outside Malaysia e.g. Malaysians or expatriates working in an overseas subsidiary.
-Where there is no one party insured and the insured parties are based in and outside Malaysia, the supply of insurance is treated as being received in Malaysia irrespective of who is the party who stands to be the main beneficiary and/or where the party belongs that has been most directly involved in entering into the contract.
+24. Some insurance contracts name more than one party as being policyholder under the contract and the parties policyholder may be based both in and outside Malaysia e.g. Malaysians or expatriates working in an overseas subsidiary.
+Where there is no one party policyholder and the policyholder parties are based in and outside Malaysia, the supply of insurance is treated as being received in Malaysia irrespective of who is the party who stands to be the main beneficiary and/or where the party belongs that has been most directly involved in entering into the contract.

-A company covers its employees under a Group Personal Accident, Group Term Life or Group Hospital & Surgical policy where some of the insured parties covered are located outside Malaysia (e.g. subsidiary of the company) and some are located in Malaysia.
+A company covers its employees under a Group Personal Accident, Group Term Life or Group Hospital & Surgical policy where some of the policyholder parties covered are located outside Malaysia (e.g. subsidiary of the company) and some are located in Malaysia.
 The supply of such insurance services is a standard rated supply.